nestorpersist/ostore/README.md

 ## Current State
 OStore is curently in the early stages of development and not suitable for production use.
+Parts of the code are still very rough.
 It contains bugs and is missing lots of features.
-Also APIs will probably change in non-upward compatible ways.
+APIs will probably change in non-upward compatible ways.
 Error detection and recovery is partially missing.
-The overall system has not been fully tuned for performace.
+The overall system has not been fully tuned for performance.

 ## License
 The OStore code is licensed under the Apache 2.0 license.